 The Moon moves across the sky at 13° over 24 hours (0.5° an hour).
 A navigator would measure the altitude of a prominent star above the horizon.
 Then they would observe the angle between the moon and the star.
 They would consult an almanac containing tables of data based on Greenwich and work out their longitude using the difference.

 This method has some flaws.
 Noticeably it depends on a clear sky and accurate measurements being taken at sea.
 Early tables had a larger margin of error than later versions, so a fraction of a degree could result in the navigator being several nautical miles away from their destination.
 The Earth is not uniformly spherical which adds to the error.

-Navigators could now see the local time at Greenwich and easily calculate the difference between their local time.
+Navigators could now tell the local time at Greenwich and easily calculate the difference between their local time.
 They no longer needed to take complex observations or rely on good weather to do so.
-'Dead reckoning' became more accurate and navigation more safe.
+'Dead reckoning' became more accurate and navigation safer.

 Describing Latitude and Longitude

-Longitude is measured from 0° from the prime meridan to 180° east to 180° west.
-For example New York is 74°W (west of the prime meridian), Tokyo is 139° (east of the prime meridian).
+Longitude is measured from 0° from the prime meridian to 180° east to 180° west.
+For example New York is 74°W (west of the prime meridian), Tokyo is 139°E (east of the prime meridian).